return to homepage

 Cut off any dead stems or branches, which can attract fungus.
 Remove brown or yellow leaves as well so they don't decay and attract disease and insects.

-It's best to prune when the plant is actively growing, usually in spring and summer months, although light trimming can be done any time of year.
+Pruning house plants is best when the plant is actively growing, usually in the spring and summer months, although light trimming can be done any time of year.

 Deadheading Flowers